WICG/color-api/README.md

 ## Use cases

 - Lossless color space conversion (e.g. LCH → P3) by default, optional gamut mapping.
-- Color manipulation (e.g. making a color darker by reducing its LCH lightness) with choice of color space
+- Color manipulation (e.g. making a color darker by reducing its LCH lightness) with choice of manipulation color space
-- Interpolation (e.g. mixing two colors) with choice of color space
+- Interpolation (e.g. mixing two colors, compositing, generating color scales) with choice of interpolation color space
 - Difference between two colors (ΔE)
 - String parsing (e.g. what color is <code>rebeccapurple</code>?)
-- WCAG relative luminance (for any color space, not just sRGB)
+- WCAG 2.1 (or it's successor) relative luminance (for any color space, not just sRGB)
 - Prototyping new functionality for incubation, before standardization
 - Compositing and blending (possibly Level 2)